Alice River

 Alice River lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Alice River's population is estimated at around 3,156 as of Feb 2026.
-This reflects an increase of 471 people (17.5%) since the 2021 Census, which reported a population of 2,685 people.
-The change is inferred from the resident population of 3,029 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 155 validated new addresses since the Census date.
-This level of population equates to a density ratio of 79 persons per square kilometer, providing significant space per person and potential room for further development.
-Alice River's 17.5% growth since the 2021 census exceeded the SA4 region (7.1%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 62.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, Alice River's estimated population is around 3,156.
+This reflects an increase of 471 people since the 2021 Census, which reported a population of 2,685.
+The change was inferred from the resident population of 3,029 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 155 validated new addresses since the Census date.
+This level of population equates to a density ratio of 79 persons per square kilometer.
+Alice River's growth of 17.5% since the 2021 census exceeded the SA4 region (7.1%) and the SA3 area, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Looking at population projections moving forward, an above median population growth of Australia's regional areas is projected, with the suburb of Alice River expected to expand by 816 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 23.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
+Looking forward, a significant population increase in the top quartile of Australian non-metropolitan areas is forecast for Alice River.
+Based on aggregated SA2-level projections, the suburb is expected to expand by 956 persons to 2041, reflecting an increase of 26.3% in total over the 17 years.

 Frequently Asked Questions - Population